Dermata Therapeutics Announces - GuruFocus.com

-The securities described above are being offered pursuant to a registration statement on Form S-1 (File No. 333-270195) originally filed with the Securities and Exchange Commission ("SEC") on March 1, 2023 and declared effective on March 16, 2023.
-The offering is being made only by means of a prospectus, which is part of the effective registration statement.
-When available, electronic copies of the final prospectus may be obtained for free on the SEC's website located at http://www.sec.gov and may also be obtained by contacting H.C.
+The securities described above were offered pursuant to a registration statement on Form S-1 (File No. 333-270195) originally filed with the Securities and Exchange Commission ("SEC") on March 1, 2023 and declared effective on March 16, 2023.
+The offering was made only by means of a prospectus, which is part of the effective registration statement.
+Electronic copies of the final prospectus may be obtained for free on the SEC's website located at http://www.sec.gov and may also be obtained by contacting H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 856-5711 or e-mail at [email protected].

-The Company also has agreed that certain existing warrants to purchase up to an aggregate of 235,849 shares of the Company's common stock that were previously issued in April 2022 at an exercise price of $21.20 per share and an expiration date of April 26, 2027 will be amended effective upon the closing of the offering such that the amended warrants will have a reduced exercise price of $2.82 per share and will expire five years following the closing of the offering.
+The Company also agreed to amend certain existing warrants to purchase up to an aggregate of 235,849 shares of the Company's common stock that were previously issued in April 2022 at an exercise price of $21.20 per share and an expiration date of April 26, 2027.
+Effective upon the closing of the offering, the amended warrants have a reduced exercise price of $2.82 per share and will expire five years following the closing of the offering.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.